-- The National Academies of Science, Engineering and Medicine conducted Arthur D. Sackler Science of Science Communication colloquia in 2012 and 2013, and post agendas and videos from each here and here.
+- The National Academies of Science, Engineering and Medicine conducted Science of Science Communication colloquia in 2012, 2013 and 2017 and have posted agendas and videos from each here, here and here.
 National Academies Press (NAP) has also produced a companion volume to the 2013 colloquium that is available for free download here.
-A third Science of Science Communication colloquium was held November 16 & 17, 2017 in Washington, D.C.
-A summary of the colloquium will be available from NAP and videos of sessions can be viewed here.
+CAISE's summary overview of the 2017 colloquium can be found here.

 - In 2017 the Oxford University Press published the Handbook on the Science of Science Communication which can be purchased here.

 - Two useful reports published in 2016 by the National Academies Press (NAP) are available for free download, including Communicating Science Effectively: A Research Agenda and Science Literacy: Concepts, Contexts and Consequences.

 - The Journal for Research Science Teaching (JRST) released a special issue in 2015 on Bridging Science Education and Science Communication Research.
 The introductory editorial to the volume can be found here.